memgraph/docs/docs/reference-guide/replication.md

 When a REPLICA instance is registered, it will start replication in ASYNC mode until it synchronizes to the current state of the database.
-Upon synchronization, REPLICA instances will start replication in the replication mode set during registration.
+Upon synchronization, REPLICA instances will either continue working in the ASYNC mode or reset to SYNC mode.

 ### Listing all registered REPLICA instances